Inositol Signaling Group

 Stephen B. Shears, Ph.D.

 Phosphates are a recurring theme in the signaling field because of their ability to provide specificity to a molecule's interactions with other cellular entities.
-For example, the bulky nature of the phosphate group establishes signaling specificity by imposing geometric constraints on ligand-protein and protein/protein interactions; a polyphosphate will only interact with its target when the phosphate groups are present in an appropriate three-dimensional array.
+For example, the bulky nature of the phosphate group establishes signaling specificity by imposing geometric constraints on ligand-protein and protein/protein interactions.
 Additionally, the phosphate's negative charge at physiological pH is attracted to positively charged targets.
 Here, specificity comes from the participation of multiple ionic and hydrogen bonds.

-Inositol polyphosphates (InsP5, InsP6 and their metabolites) represent a highly-specialized example of the recruitment of multiple phosphates.
-As many as eight phosphates are crammed into the relatively small volume surrounding a simple six-carbon, cyclic carbohydrate: inositol.
-These molecules have unique physico-chemical properties that require a high degree of technological specialization in order to accurately study their synthesis, metabolism and functions.
-The Inositol Signaling Group has a particular strength in this area that has enabled us to make a number of important conceptual advances.
+Inositol polyphosphates - and particularly the pyrophosphorylated versions (IP7/IP8) - represent a highly-specialized example of the recruitment of multiple phosphates to engage in novel mechanisms of cellular regulation.
+As many as eight phosphates are crammed around the six-carbon, inositol scaffold, thereby creating the most concentrated three dimensional arrays of phosphate groups found in Nature.
+The Inositol Signaling Group has particular strengths in this area of research that has enabled us to make a number of important technical and conceptual advances.

-Our laboratory takes a multidisciplinary approach, utilizing techniques from the fields of biochemistry, molecular biology, confocal and FRET microscopy, flow cytometry, surface plasmon resonance, HPLC, structural biology, and electrophysiology.
-This helps us extend our understanding of the roles of inositolphosphates in many different aspects of human biology.
-This multidisciplinary environment also offers post-doctoral trainees many opportunities to expand their expertise.
+Our laboratory takes a multidisciplinary approach, utilizing techniques from the fields of biochemistry, molecular biology, confocal and FRET microscopy, flow cytometry, surface plasmon resonance, HPLC, and structural biology.
+This helps us extend our understanding of the roles of inositol phosphates in many different aspects of human biology.
+This multidisciplinary environment also offers post-doctoral trainees opportunities to expand their expertise.

-Stephen B. Shears, Ph.D., received his Ph.D. in 1979 from the University of York in the U.K. He has published over 150 peer-reviewed articles in leading biomedical journals.
+Stephen B. Shears, Ph.D., received his Ph.D. in 1979 from the University of York in the U.K. He has published over 180 articles in the leading scientific journals.